velara3/WebApp/README.md

 ---

-This is a work in progress and still has some issues.
-Please post issues on the github issues page. https://github.com/velara3/WebApp/issues
+This is a work in progress.
+Please post issues and improvements on the github issues page. https://github.com/velara3/WebApp/issues

 If you can't get it figured out you can simply copy and paste BaseClass.ts into your project and import it using ES module syntax.

 ---
+Setting up Build Tasks
 VSCode can run commands on build (command + shift + b).
 The following task will run `bun bun.build.js` when you build your project.
+In the `.vscode` directory in the root of the project create a file named `tasks.json`.
+If the `.vscode` directory doesn't exist you can create it.

 Enter commands in your vscode `tasks.json`;
 ```json